Scolopsis bilineata: Distribution and habitat

+Scolopsis bilineata is found in the eastern Indian Ocean and the western Pacific Ocean.
+It ranges from the Maldives and Sri Lanka in the west to Fiji, the Caroline Islands and Tonga in the east.
+Its range extends north to the Ryukyu Islands and south to Australia.
+Its Australian range extends from the Houtman Abrolhos in Western Australia along the western, northern and eastern coasts as far as Sydney.
+It has also been recorded from the Rowley Shoals and Scott Reef off Western Australia, the Ashmore Reef in the Timor Sea, Christmas Island, Cocos (Keeling) Islands, Elizabeth and Middleton Reefs Marine National Park Reserve and Lord Howe Island.

+It is found at depths between 1 and 25 m on coral reefs, with the juveniles being found inshore, in lagoons or in areas of rubble.

 Description

-Scolopsis bilineata has its dorsal fin supported by 10 spines and 7 soft rays while the anal fin contains 3 spines and 7 soft rays.
-Its body has a depth that fits into its standard length between 2.5 and 3 times with the length of the snout being less than the diameter of the eye.
-The scales on the head reach forward as far as or beyond the front nostrils and there are scales on the lower limb of the preoperculum.
-There is a forward pointing spine on the suborbital.
+The dorsal fin of Scolopsis bilineata is supported by 10 spines and 7 soft rays while the anal fin contains 3 spines and 7 soft rays.
+The standard length is 2.5 to 3 times the body depth, and the length of the snout is less than the diameter of the eye.
 The pelvic fins are long, extending to or nearly to the level of the origin of the anal fin.
 The caudal fin is forked.
-There is white stripe with black margins that arcs upwards from underneath the eye to the centre of the base of the dorsal fin.
-There is a pair of white lines over and to the rear of the eyes.
-The spiny part of the dorsal fin is yellow and there is a white area on the back underneath the soft-rayed part of the dorsal fin.
-In the juveniles the upper half of body is black with two yellow stripes and the middle of the flanks have a wide poorly defined white stripe with a black mark on the anal fin.
-This species has a maximum published total length of 25 cm although 13 cm standard length is more typical.
+There is a black-margined white stripe that arcs upwards from underneath the eye to the center of the dorsal-fin base, as well as a pair of white lines over and to the rear of the eyes.
+The spiny part of the dorsal fin is yellow, and there is a white area on the back underneath the soft-rayed part of the dorsal fin.

+In juveniles, the upper half of the body is black with two yellow stripes, and the middle of the flanks has a wide poorly defined white stripe.
+Additionally, there is a prominent black mark on the dorsal fin.

+This species has a maximum published total length of 25 cm, although 13 cm standard length is more typical.